Trismegiste/strangelove-bundle/README.md

 And that's it !
 Arrays and DateTime are preserved.

-Please read the documentation about BSON serialization in MongoDB to kown more : [The MongoDB\BSON\Persistable interface](https://www.php.net/manual/en/class.mongodb-bson-persistable.php)
+Please read the documentation about BSON serialization in MongoDB to know more : [The MongoDB\BSON\Persistable interface](https://www.php.net/manual/en/class.mongodb-bson-persistable.php)

 ### Repositories